Building Docker images

 Codefresh has first-class Docker build support.
 You can build Docker images in your pipeline in a declarative manner using the build step.

-If your application is not deployed as a Docker image then see the basic compilation/packaging guide instead.
+If your application is not deployed as a Docker image, see the basic compilation/packaging guide instead.

 - Dockerfiles should be self-contained